 Binary economics is not a “third way” between capitalism and socialism: it expresses a new paradigm.
-Binary economics co-operates with, and supports, anybody who understands the uses of the national bank-issued interest-free loan supply - in the USA an example is Dennis Kucinich and colleagues.
+Binary economics co-operates with, and supports, anybody who understands the uses of the national bank-issued interest-free loan supply.

 In the 50-minute video below (2000) Harold Hudson Channer of Manhattan Neighbourhood Network tv discusses binary economics with Rodney Shakespeare, co-author of Binary Economics - the New Paradigm and Dr. Edward Wolff, the American expert on the distribution of wealth and author of Top Heavy.